 Now that most of us aren’t commuting to school or work, there’s more time to incorporate fitness and enjoy the outdoors. especially as the weather is still nice and sunny.
 I walk with my three children every day.
 They’re used to ‘morning fitness’ as they always used to enjoy a few laps of the footy oval at the school.
 Now we all walk together, enjoy the fresh air and the natural surroundings.

-This is great as it means we can chat about what we did the day before, what we dreamt about, what they’d like to do today, what the teacher has asked them to do with their online learning.
+This is great as it means we can chat about what we did the day before, what we dreamed about, what they’d like to do today, what the teacher has asked them to do with their online learning.

 Apart from this morning walk, I also like to spend time in the garden with the children, planting and tidying.
 I allocate jobs and they feel a real sense of accomplishment and pride taking ownership in their roles.

 What about learning new skills such as cooking?